ERASMUS+ financial support

 The higher education institution and National Agency will assess your application and will decide on the additional amount you may receive.

 As a new possibility within the Erasmus+ programme, students can also do a blended mobility (combining a virtual period with a physical short-term mobility).
 Additinoally, students can take part in the international dimension, which involves third countries that are not associated to the programme.
+Find more information about the additional funding opportunities below:

 As a new possibility within the Erasmus+ programme, students can also do a blended short-term mobility, combining a virtual period with a physical short-term mobility: